jgkiano/react-native-background-geofencing/README.md

 #### 2. Place the following code inside `myTask.js`

-The task will be executed in the background even after device restarts.
+The task will be executed in the background even after the device restarts.

 ```javascript
 import {GeofenceEvent} from 'react-native-background-geofencing';